Nevada hosts Stubbs and Utah State - WTOP News

 Reno, Nevada; Saturday, 4 p.m.
 EST

-BOTTOM LINE: Utah State visits Nevada after Cheyenne Stubbs scored 20 points in Utah State’s 82-77 loss to the Boise State Broncos.
+BOTTOM LINE: Utah State plays Nevada after Cheyenne Stubbs scored 20 points in Utah State’s 82-77 loss to the Boise State Broncos.

 The Wolf Pack are 5-4 on their home court.
-Nevada gives up 67.0 points to opponents and has been outscored by 1.3 points per game.
+Nevada is 1-2 in one-possession games.

-The Aggies have gone 0-3 against MWC opponents.
-Utah State is ninth in the MWC with 8.3 offensive rebounds per game led by Jamisyn Heaton averaging 2.2.
+The Aggies are 0-3 in conference play.
+Utah State is ninth in the MWC with 21.0 defensive rebounds per game led by Jamisyn Heaton averaging 3.6.

+The Wolf Pack and Aggies match up Saturday for the first time in conference play this season.

+TOP PERFORMERS: Lexie Givens is averaging 12.2 points and 6.5 rebounds for the Wolf Pack.

-TOP PERFORMERS: Izzy Sullivan is shooting 30.5% from beyond the arc with 1.5 made 3-pointers per game for the Wolf Pack, while averaging 9.1 points.
+Stubbs averages 2.0 made 3-pointers per game for the Aggies, scoring 14.2 points while shooting 34.4% from beyond the arc.

-Stubbs is scoring 14.2 points per game and averaging 3.6 rebounds for the Aggies.

 LAST 10 GAMES: Wolf Pack: 4-6, averaging 66.5 points, 31.8 rebounds, 12.7 assists, 7.0 steals and 1.4 blocks per game while shooting 40.7% from the field.
 Their opponents have averaged 68.5 points per game.